dmbarbour/glas/docs/GlasDesign.md

 ### Annotations Operators

-Annotations support performance (acceleration, stowage, optimization), static analysis (types, assertions, assumptions, pre and post conditions), automated testing, debugging, decompilation, and other external tooling.
+Annotations support performance (acceleration, stowage, memoization, optimization), static analysis (types, preconditions, postconditions), automated testing, debugging (tracing, profiling, assertions, breakpoints), decompilation, and other external tooling.
 However, annotations should not be directly observable within a program's evaluation.
-They might be indirectly observable via reflection (e.g. performance is reflected in timing, and assertion failures might be visible via special log).
+They might be indirectly observable via reflection effects (e.g. performance is reflected in timing, and assertion failures or traces might be visible via special log).

 * **prog:(do:P, ...)** - runs program P. All fields other than 'do' are annotations.